Love In The Modern World

 We all give and receive love in our day-to-day life — indeed, that exchange of love is what makes life worth living.
 It is very easy to go about life without really paying homage to the love that you circulate.
 So just for one day, make a conscious effort to be aware of and grateful for the love you receive, and to amplify that love within yourself before turning it back out into the rest of the world.
 And remember that even on your own, you still have access to the power of love.
 In a society that prioritizes romantic love, focusing on self-love is a rebellious act.
 That, more than anything else, is in the spirit of Valentine’s Day.

 We would love to see more people embracing self-love!
 If you want some pointers on cultivating your physical and mental self-love on Feb.
-14, join us at As You Like It: The Pleasure Shop from 6-8 pm for a workshop entitled Radical Self Loving for Beginners.
+14, join us at As You Like It: The Pleasure Shop from 6-8 pm for a workshop titled Radical Self Loving for Beginners.
 This event is free.

 Jackie Velez has been working at As You Like It since 2018 and is a strong believer in sex-positive education, eating ice cream in the winter and self-love.